-Anma massage uses the theoretical framework of Chinese medicine, being similar to the traditional Chinese massage Tui Na.
-Anma technique targets both body and mind, treating the patient physically, mentally, and spiritually, thus promoting self-awareness and the ability to cope with emotions.
+Amma Massage uses the theoretical framework of Traditional Chinese Medicine (TCM), being similar to the traditional Chinese massage Tui Na.
+Anma techniques target both body and mind, treating the patient physically, mentally, and spiritually, thus promoting self-awareness and the ability to cope with emotions.

-Anma was made popular in the seventeenth century by acupuncturist Sugiyama Waichi.
+Anma was made popular in the seventeenth century by the acupuncturist Sugiyama Waichi.
 Around the same time, the first books on the subject appeared, such as Fujibayashi Ryohaku’s Anma Tebiki (Manual of Anma).
-The masseurs were often nomadic, earning their keep in mobile massage capacities, and paying commissions to their referrers.
+The masseurs were often nomadic, earning their keep via mobile massage capacities, and paying commissions to their referrers.

-Also noteworthy is the fact that since Sugiyama’s time, Anma has been strongly associated with the blind.
+Also noteworthy is the fact that since Sugiyama’s time, Amma has been strongly associated with the blind.
 Sugiyama, who himself was blind, established a number of medical schools for the blind which taught this practice.
 This has continued into the modern era, giving opportunities to and being the chosen profession of many blind people in Japan.

 Today, Anma is still very popular in Japan, and there are many practitioners and schools around the globe.
-However, Shiatsu Massage — a more contemporary technique which derived from Anma — is usually more easily found in the Western world.
+However, Shiatsu Massage — a more contemporary technique which is derived from Anma — is usually more easily found in the Western world.